 Step 9.
 Focus.
 Focus on your masterpiece.
 Whatever you focus on, you’ll create.
 Think your project is crappy?
 Then it will be crappy.
 Think you’ll get it done no matter the odds?
 Then you’ll finish it even if you get hit by a bus.

 Step 10.
 Change your beliefs.
 One of the biggest reasons we don’t accomplish what we set out to accomplish is our limiting beliefs.
 For years you’ve told yourself that you’ll never be this, you’ll never do that, you’ll never be good enough.
-But you’re no different than the people who have constructed their masterpieces.
+But you’re no different from the people who have constructed their masterpieces.
 The people who create something special—something lasting—aren’t necessarily smarter or funnier or better or more toothsome than you.
 They simply believed they could do it, and through this belief they didn’t let anything stand in their way.

 Step 11.
 Become obsessed.
 Half of passion is love; the other half, obsession.
 Your masterpiece will feed off your obsession, growing mightily the more obsessed you become.
 Eventually, you’ll wake up thinking about it.
 You’ll go to bed thinking about it.
 You’ll think about it in the bathroom stall.
 This is good.
 Let your masterpiece become your obsession.
 Let it take over.